ray-project/ray/doc/source/data/examples/custom-datasource.rst

     which expresses document processing in a series of stages (e.g. match documents with a predicate, sort results, and then select a few fields).
     The execution results of the pipelines are used to create dataset.

 A custom datasource is an implementation of :class:`~ray.data.Datasource`.
-In the example, it's called ``MongoDatasource``.
+In this example, it's called ``MongoDatasource``.
 At a high level, it has two core parts to build out: